Student Veterans Workshop Series

 - Crafting a study plan that will allow for the most effective use of your time.

-Information Processing: Teaching Styles versus Learning Styles -- October 7, 2013 at 2pm
+Information Processing: Teaching Styles versus Learning Styles – 5 March 2014 at 2pm; Location: College Hall Room 101

 Getting adjusted to life as a college student can be challenging as you learn to navigate the many different styles of instruction that you will receive.
 By understanding your preferred learning style, you will be able to save time and improve your overall information retention effectiveness.
 This workshop will: